 Art is my first language, e-waste is my jam.

-Jensen started out recreating images to embrace the pixel concept that we are all too familiar with in this technological world, such as animals and landscapes.
-He currently continues his series of recreating master artworks but more so focuses on creating abstracts with colorful pixels to embrace the technology side of pixels.
+Erik started out recreating images, such as animals, to embrace the pixel concept that we are all too familiar with in this technological world.
+Since then, Erik has pivoted to recreating landscapes and other pixelation images and abstracts.
 Each key has its own personality expressed by shape, color, depth, etc. Placing these keys together gives a pixelated beauty from the front and a mesmerizing texture up close and on the side.

-Since the start of using computer keys for art, Jensen has participated in various conferences, shows and festivals.
+Since the start of using computer keys for art, Erik has participated in various conferences, shows and festivals.
 He’s won several awards throughout his art career.
-His studio is based in SLC, UT where he has a very supportive wife and two children.
+His studio is based in SLC, UT where he has a very supportive wife and three children.